ncvescera/PythonCenteringWindows/README.md

 # PythonCenteringWindows

-A python script able to center windows based on Xorg Server
+A python "tiling" script for non tiling WMs for X11

 ## Install